yellowled/yl-bp/docs/scss-partials.md

 ## `base`

-`_normalize.scss` contains [normalize.css](github.com/necolas/normalize.css). `_elements.scss` contains some useful base styles not covered by normalize – styles that are not set there because they are “too design-related”, yet used very often. `_helpers.scss` contains styles needed for the [Enable JS](http://www.enable-javascript.com) hint.
+`_elements.scss` contains some useful base styles not covered by normalize – styles that are not set there because they are “too design-related”, yet used very often. `_helpers.scss` contains styles needed for the [Enable JS](http://www.enable-javascript.com) hint.

 All partials in `base` should *always* be included in `master.scss`.
 The content emitted by `_helpers.scss` can be tweaked in `main/init/_settings.scss`.